ray-project/ray/doc/source/rllib/package_ref/offline.rst

 InputReaders
 ------------

-The InputReader API is used by individual RolloutWorkers to produce batches of experiences either from an simulator/environment or from an offline source (e.g. a file).
+The InputReader API is used by individual :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker`s to produce batches of experiences either from an simulator/environment or from an offline source (e.g. a file).

-Here, we introduce the generic API and its children used for reading offline data (for offline RL).
+Here, we introduce the generic API and its child classes used for reading offline data (for offline RL).
-For details on RLlib's sampler implementations (when collecting data from simulators/environments), see the :ref:`Sampler docs here<sampler-docs>`.
+For details on RLlib's :py:class:`~ray.rllib.evaluation.sampler.Sampler` implementations for collecting data from simulators/environments, see the :ref:`Sampler docs here<sampler-docs>`.

 .. autoclass:: ray.rllib.offline.input_reader.InputReader
     :members: